Submissions are now closed!

 New Scholars Committee Workshops

 There are two types of workshops organized by the Standing Committee of New Scholars: The New Scholars Dissertation Mentoring Workshop (NSDMW), and the New Scholars Publication Mentoring Workshop (NSPMW).
-Please note that participants may only partake one time in both the NSDMW or NSPMW workshops.
-If a new scholar was not selected one year, they may apply another year.
+Please note that participants may only partake in the Dissertation and Publication workshops once; however, if a new scholar was not selected/could not participate one year, they may apply another year.
 To participate in one (or both) of the workshops, a proposal up to 750 words must be submitted to one or both workshops.
-These workshops will not be scheduled in the regular program.
-A New Scholar Committee officer will organize the workshops and provide the schedule to each selected participant.
+Please note these workshops will not be scheduled in the regular program; a New Scholar Committee officer will organize the workshops and provide the schedule to each selected participant.

-• New Scholars Dissertation Mentoring Workshop.
-The New Scholars Dissertation Mentoring Workshop (NSDMW) is a unique opportunity for doctoral students (Ph.D. and Ed.D.) to discuss their dissertation research in small groups with experienced scholars as well as with peers working on similar topics or who share methodological interests.
+- New Scholars Dissertation Mentoring Workshop.
+The New Scholars Dissertation Mentoring Workshop (Dissertation) is a unique opportunity for doctoral students (Ph.D. and Ed.D.) to discuss their dissertation research in small groups with experienced scholars as well as with peers working on similar topics or who share methodological interests.
 Participants will receive feedback on the design, data collection, and/ or analysis of their dissertation.

-• New Scholars Publication Mentoring Workshop.
-The New Scholars Publication Mentoring Workshop (NSPMW) is a unique opportunity for doctoral candidates in the final dissertation writing stage, recent doctoral graduates, and early career professionals to discuss and to refine a paper intended for publication with experienced scholars and peers.
+- New Scholars Publication Mentoring Workshop.
+The New Scholars Publication Mentoring Workshop (Publication) is a unique opportunity for doctoral candidates in the final dissertation writing stage, recent doctoral graduates, and early career professionals to discuss and to refine a paper intended for publication with experienced scholars and peers.
 Participants will receive feedback on their paper, particularly on the theoretical framework, methodology, and findings.
-The NSPMW will also contribute to strengthening contacts among peers in the field of Comparative and International Education.
+The Publication workshop will also contribute to strengthening contacts among peers in the field of Comparative and International Education.

 For full details on how to upload your submission, view the New Scholars Committee Workshop Instructions.